Originally Published: November 1, 1993 - Last Updated / Reviewed On: April 1, 2014

 You asked why some people have such easy control over their hair.
 This is a difficult question to answer, because hair types and styles are determined by a number of factors including genetics, environment, hair products that are/are not used, as well as haircuts.
 If you think that lifestyle factors may be contributing to your hair problems, you may want to ask yourself a few questions.
 Is your haircut contributing to the way that your hair stands?
 Does your hair behave a bit more when longer (beyond the stage you mentioned)?
 Does your hair act differently in certain types of weather or in times when you're more stressed than usual?
 Have there been any changes in your diet or sleep patterns?
 Have you considered changing the type of hair products that you use?
 How would you feel about speaking with your hair stylist about your concerns?

 No matter how tempting it may be, avoid trying miracle remedies that promise to transform your hair into the most beautiful mane in the world.
 If you are considering medical and/or homeopathic treatments, a health care provider can best help you choose a plan of action that is right for you and your hair.
-If you are a student at Columbia and would like to speak with a nutritionist or health care provider from Primary Care Medical Services, you can make an appointment by calling x4-2284 or by logging in to Open Communicator.
-You can also visit the Dining Services' nutrition resources.
-For tips on nutrition and exercise, you may want to check out the responses in the Go Ask Alice! fitness and nutrition archives.
+If you are a student at Columbia and would like to speak with a registered dietitian or health care provider, contact Medical Services (Morningside) or the Student Health Service (CUMC).
+For tips on nutrition and exercise, you may want to check out the responses in the Go Ask Alice!
+Nutrition and Physical Activity archives.

 Finally, here's one last option that hasn't yet been mentioned: rock your unique hairstyle, no matter what you think it looks like.
 After all, there's nothing more memorable than someone with a 'do that, well…stands out from the crowd.